kragen/derctuo/markdown/globoflexia.md

 using a porous mold made of
 plaster of Paris.
-The hollow slipcast clay form is demolded and tightly wrapped in four layers of loosely woven cotton or linen cloth, richly smeared with high-temperature acetic-acid-catalyzed silicone ("red RTV").
+The hollow slipcast clay form is demolded and tightly wrapped in four layers of loosely woven cotton or linen cloth, richly smeared with high-temperature acetic-acid-catalyzed silicone (“red RTV”).
 Once the silicone has cured, the still-wet clay interior is washed out with water and a mild base such as baking soda in order to deflocculate the clay.
 The resulting piece, once the acetic acid has escaped, can